Java-Events/20150725_iot_tinkerforge_jcrete4kids/README.md

 * find out the UID from the LCD
 * check if you could see the AmbientLight
 * find out the UID from the AmbientLight
+* open the BrickViewer and press the button "disconnect"
 * Implement a main method.
 * create an IPConnection
 * write the Light-Value to the LCD

+##Lesson 004
+Main004: first steps with a TouchPad

+* connect the MasterBrick and the TouchPad
+* connect the MasterBrick and your PC/Laptop
+* start the BrickViewer and press the button "connect"
+* check if you could see the TouchPad
+* find out the UID from the TouchPad
+* open the BrickViewer and press the button "disconnect"
+* Implement the main method
+* write the UID
+* start the programm
+* find out the right number of each square.

+* press at the same time the square 3 and 8
+* press at the same time the square 4 and 7 and 10
+* press at the same time the square 2 and 5 and 8 and 11

+##Lesson 005
+Main005: increase and decrease the callbackrate

+* connect the MasterBrick and the LCD
+* connect the MasterBrick and the AmbientLight
+* connect the MasterBrick and the TouchPad
+* connect the MasterBrick and your PC/Laptop
+* start the BrickViewer and press the button "connect"
+* check if you could see the LCD
+* find out the UID from the LCD
+* check if you could see the AmbientLight
+* find out the UID from the AmbientLight
+* check if you could see the TouchPad
+* find out the UID from the TouchPad
+* open the BrickViewer and press the button "disconnect"
+* Implement a main method.